 The 40 words and non-words are divided into two sections – one with simple word structures of three or four letters, and one with more complex word structures of five or six letters.
 The teacher administering the check with your child will give them a few practice words to read first – including some non-words – so they understand more about what they have to do.
 Each of the non-words is presented with a picture of a monster / alien, as if the word were their name (and so your child doesn’t think the word is a mistake because it doesn’t make sense!).

 You can help your child prepare for their Phonics Screening Check by going over the phonics they’ve learned in Reception and Year 1.
 Read new books and stories with them where they will be introduced to new words that they’ll have to sound out, and review the phonics sounds and rules.
-Please attend our Parent Phonic Workshops held each term.
+Please attend our Parent Phonic Workshops held in the Autumn Term.
 Ask your teacher for advice on how your child is doing in phonics, and whether there are certain areas you should focus on at home.
 Keep in mind that if your child really struggles with phonics, the checks ought to enable them to get the extra help they need at school.